justinas/nosurf/README.md

 * Allows specifying your own failure handler.
 Want to present the hacker with an ASCII middle finger instead of the plain old `HTTP 400`?
 No problem.
+* Has no dependencies outside the Go standard library.

 ### Example
 ```go